 Related Product: Shurflo 45 psi RV Water Pump (click to view on Amazon)

-Since the RV water system is built around the 12 volt pump, you want to try and match that same water pressure when connected to a water hookup.
+Since the RV water system is built around the 12 volt pump, you want to match that same water pressure when connected to a water hookup.

-In some cases, if you have a large 5th-wheel and you want just a little more pressure you could check the RV water pump to see what psi it stops at.
+Sometimes, if you have a large 5th-wheel and you want just a little more pressure, you could check the RV water pump to see what psi it stops at.

-If it’s just a 45 psi pump you could swap it out for a 60 psi one (click to view on Amazon) to try and get a little more pressure.
+If it’s just a 45 psi pump, you could swap it out for a 60 psi one (click to view on Amazon) to get a little more pressure.

 Why Do I Need to Use an RV Water Pressure Regulator?